unnati-xyz/intro-to-deep-learning-for-nlp/README.md

-## PyData London 2016 - Introduction to Deep Learning and NLP
+##Introduction to Deep Learning and NLP

 ### Requirements to run the notebooks